 The second indicator measures people's participation in sport and active leisure.
 Moderate physical activity can improve a number of health outcomes, risk factors and diseases.
 This indicator gives us a sense of how active New Zealanders are.

 The final indicator, participation in cultural and arts activities, measures people's involvement in cultural activities.
-Cultural activities contribute to individual growth, as well as providing opportunities for personal development, social cohesion and the passing on of cultural traditions.
+Cultural activities contribute to individual growth, as well as provide opportunities for social cohesion and the passing on of cultural traditions.